Train your model#

 Verify your installation

-Run python -V in your terminal to display your Python version, which should be 3.8 or higher.
+Run python -V in your terminal to display your Python version.
+It should be 3.11 or higher.

 Next, install the ultralytics library in your Python environment: